Quick answer

 These changes have significant implications for business owners, requiring them to reassess their business asset tax planning strategies.

-To minimize inheritance tax liabilities, business owners must understand how the new laws affect their specific situation.
+To minimise inheritance tax liabilities, business owners must understand how the new laws affect their specific situation.

 We recommend that business owners consult with tax advisors to ensure they are taking advantage of available reliefs and exemptions.